Highway 400 Traffic Cameras

 Parry Sound Attractions

 Algonquin Park Attractions

-Borden Public and Military Museum
+Borden Military Museum

 The Base Borden Military Museum is one of Canada's largest Military Museums.
 The Museum holds a significant collection of WWI, WWII and post war armoured vehicles, trucks, and aircraft.
 The Museum tells the story of Camp Borden and the various Schools, Corps and Branches that have their heritage vested at Base Borden.
 The museum complex consists of several buildings and a memorial park.
 The main Museum building is a renovated WWII Armoured Corps' Officers' Mess.
 (705) 423-3531

 Located on the Nottawasaga River the Nicholson Dam offers some of the